firavoyage/blogging/readme.md

 -
   - in solitude where we are least alone
   - worldend: what do you do at the end of the world? are you busy? will you save us?
+  - bang dream! it's mygo!!!!!
+  - tom and jerry classic collection
   - frieren: beyond journey's end
-  - bang dream! it's mygo!!!!!
   - bocchi the rock
   - oshi no ko
   - reply 1988
   - redo of healer
-  - tom and jerry
+  - one room
   - joker
   - soul
 -
   - adhesion tek
   - coding startup
+  - refactoring ui
   - interpreter gavin
   - spicy century egg porridge
   - paperclip